toluwaanimi/korapay-task/README.md

         * Undo Downvote for an Answer

 * Reputation

   All rules of stackoverflow were followed regarding upvote and downvote for questions and answers

+---

+## Thought Process

+Understanding the task was a vital part of the process for me.
+I spent time studying Stackoverflow Network on my browser, making sure I understand how things are handled and structured.

+I went through their rules are regulations to give me a better understanding of every single activity carried to aid a detailed implementation of the required task.